ardell/Monitor-Training-Guide/README.markdown

 <h2 id='purpose'>Purpose &amp; Goals</h2>

-One big reason that churches like Buckead Church get to work with such talented musicians is that they provide environments that talented musicians appreciate--such as a talented and trained monitor engineer.
+One big reason that venues get to work with talented musicians is that they provide environments that talented musicians appreciate--such as a talented and trained monitor engineer.

-Our goal as monitor guy:
+Our goals as monitor guy:

-1. Eliminating delays in sound check
+1. Eliminate delays in sound check
-1. Minimizing frustration in sound check
+1. Minimize frustration in sound check
-1. Running an organized and predictable sound check
+1. Run an organized and predictable sound check

 <h2 id='setup'>Setup</h2>